CagriCatik/RRT-MPC/README.md

-# MPC RRT* Motion Planning Framework
+# RRT* MPC Motion Planning Framework

-A production-ready Python package that combines deterministic RRT* global path planning with a curvature-aware Model Predictive Controller (MPC) for vehicle tracking.
-The code base started as an academic prototype and has been refactored into a modular architecture with clear interfaces, documentation, and automated tests.
+A modular Python framework integrating deterministic RRT* for global path planning with a curvature-aware Model Predictive Controller (MPC) for precise vehicle tracking.
+Initially developed as an academic prototype, the project has been restructured into a maintainable and testable architecture featuring well-defined interfaces, comprehensive documentation, and automated test coverage.
+It serves as a foundation for research and prototyping in autonomous motion planning rather than a production-grade implementation.

 ## Key capabilities